Chapter 12: Travels and Trials

 “We are lucky to have escaped with our lives.”
 The young Animalian intoned.

 “Don’t trust them.”
-Pierre whispered.
+Masked Bandit whispered.
 “Tell them to go on their way.”

 “Maybe they will want to help us against the Bandit King?”
 Mylo said.

-“Give me your word as a Mineralite that what you speak is the truth,” Junia commanded.
+“Give me your word as a Mineralite that what you speak is the truth,” Silver Paladin commanded.

 “If I had my powerstone, I would swear on that, but since I don’t, I swear on the breath of the Creator that what I speak is truth.”
 The Mineralite put a hand over his heart.

 “Then it is settled.
 You will travel with us until we reach the Foggy Valley, and then you will continue onto the Yellowdream village.”
-Junia caught Pierre’s eye and waited for him to challenge her.
+Silver Paladin caught Masked Bandit’s eye and waited for him to challenge her.

 He frowned and crossed his arms.
-Junia had made herself the leader to these men and there was nothing he could do about it without making the entire group seem weak.
+Silver Paladin had made herself the leader to these men and there was nothing he could do about it without making the entire group seem weak.

 As they traveled together, Mylo picked berries and distributed them to the rest of the group.
 They were sour, but eased the growing hole in his stomach.

 “I will return with something to eat.
 Get a cooking fire going.”
-Junia stalked into the forest and left them with the two travelers.
+Silver Paladin stalked into the forest and left them with the two travelers.

 “I’ll go collect some dry wood.”
 The Mineralite headed the opposite way.